 Canadian homeowners can earn a national average of $591 monthly or about $7,000 yearly by renting a room in their homes.

-Homeowners in large city regions such as Vancouver and Toronto can make over $15,000 yearly.
+Homeowners in large cities like Vancouver and Toronto can make over $15,000 yearly.

-Over 62 percent of homesharing hosts and housemates are women.
+Over 62% of homesharing hosts and housemates are women.

-Homesharing hosts and housemates speak over 40 unique languages.
-They also have many interests, such as travel, fitness, arts, culture, fashion, sports, gaming, and photography.
+Homesharing hosts and housemates speak over 40 unique languages with interests like travel, fitness, arts, fashion, sports, gaming, and photography.

 With rising homeownership expenses, becoming a Canada homesharing host may be the boost you need!